How to build a brand that stands out?

 How do you position yourself so you are one step ahead and competition is chasing you?
 It's not by offering similar services.

-How do you deliver an innovative service or products?
+How do you deliver innovative services or products?
 Can you make it faster?
 Can you make it more accurate than competitors?
-How can you double-down and be more front of mind for people?
+How can you double down and be more front of mind for people?

-Don't just get stuck in the same ways.
-Bring something new to the table so your business doesn't become stagnant.
+Don't get stuck in the same old ways.
+Continuously bring something new to the table to ensure your business doesn't stagnate.
+This proactive approach will set you apart from the competition.

 Test new products.
 Courses.
 Look at different products.
 Do more research!

 The best solution is to look at the competition, identify them and then forget about them.
-You do not have time to worry about other people's actions.
-If you spend too much time focusing on competition, you'll always just be one step behind.
+You do not have time to worry about other people.
+If you spend too much time focusing on competition, you'll always be one step behind.

 A quick way to analyse competition is with an old-school SWOT analysis.
 Look at your (and their) strengths, weaknesses, opportunities, and threats.